 - Being struck by falling objects, causing 11% of fatalities.

-In addition to the high number of fatalities resulting from falls last year, each day approximately 21 workers lodged a workers’ compensation claim for a fall-related injury and required one or more weeks away from work for that injury.
+In addition to the high number of fatalities resulting from falls last year, each day tens of Queenslanders lodge a workers’ compensation claim for a fall-related injury and required one or more weeks away from work for that injury.